 On October 19, 2020, a 7.5 magnitude earthquake near Sand Point, Alaska triggered a tsunami warning for that area.
 Nearly two hours later, Emergency Management BC confirmed an all-clear.

-On January 23, 2018 a tsunami warning was triggered in B.C. following an early morning earthquake, but some residents on Vancouver Island said not enough was done to warn them.
-The lack of a uniform response across B.C. has officials discussing how to respond more effectively in the future.
+On January 23, 2018 a tsunami warning was triggered in B.C. following an early morning earthquake but there was no impact on Vancouver Island.